simonmichael/hledger/hledger/hledger.m4.md

 hledger's directives are broadly similar to Ledger's, though with many [differences](ledger.md).
 Directives begin with a keyword, not a date.
 Some of them can have indented subdirectives.

-**Some directives affect only the following entries, and included subfiles, until the end of the current file.**
+**Some directives affect only the subsequent entries, and any included subfiles, until the end of the current file.**
 This makes reports stable and deterministic, regardless of the order of -f options or the positions of include directives.
 This is sometimes inconvenient, but there are usually workarounds.
 Eg, to have `alias` directives affect all of your files, put them at the start of the main file, before any `include`s.